 You and partner two have been in a relationship for about four months.
 You have had several different kinds of sex and have used condoms most of the time.
 When they went away with their family for a long weekend, you had sex with someone else and didn't use condoms.
-You really care about your partner - this other person means nothing to you, it just happened.
+You really care about your partner - you didn't really think about it, it just happened.
 But you don't know anything about the other person's STD status.